mmarcincin/HB-DRM-free-bulk-downloader/README.txt

 - all of them works but it has to be the exact wording (e.g. @android)

 md5 global switches:
-- !md5+ (default, enable md5 file integrity check, to enable )
+- !md5+ (default, enable md5 file integrity check)
 - !md5- (disable md5 file integrity check completely; !md5s- is not needed)
 - !md5s+ (default, enable md5 hash check/file integrity of previously stored/downloaded files in addition to the files you just downloaded, disabled if you use !md5-)
 - !md5s- (disable md5 hash check/file integrity of previously stored/downloaded files)